Differentiable Variable Fonts: Applications

 \section{Applications}

 We now demonstrate the utility of our differentiable variable font optimization framework through several applications.
 These include interactive editing tools (Section \ref{subsec:2dediting}, \ref{subsec:overlap}), physics driven kinetic typography (Section \ref{subsec:dynamics}), and automatic font matching (Section \ref{subsec:fontmatching}).
-Each of these applications builds on the same underlying formulation but defines different energy objectives tailored to the task. \dave{would be good to have some quantitative results like performance table.} \danny{also a concise description of implementation to go with it: code/libraries/machine.}
+Each of these applications builds on the same underlying formulation but defines different energy objectives tailored to the task.
+We also report representative runtime statistics for these applications in Section 5.5.